dzuk-mutant/blockchain/readme.md

 So the blocklist is basically just one array with the instances in it.

 Each instance has a URL and a list of reasons as to why they are on the blocklist.
-I'm not that much of a programmer, but I assume you can use those to filter which instances you want to block.
+I'm not that much of a programmer, but I assume you can use those to filter which instances you want to block and how severe you want it to be.

 ---